 PCX.BGI - BGI driver that creates PCX images

 The PCX driver does always create files.
 Using some non-standard interface, it is possible to use almost any resolution for the PCX image.
 The driver is a descendant of the printer driver with the print output routine replaced by a PCX format converter, so it uses the same memory management as the printer driver and is able to created really large images.
-The archive for this driver doesn't contain sources for some reasons unknown to me (the most probable cause is that I forgot this package when repackaging the other ones).
-I will add the sources as soon as I feel like doing so.
-If you have an urgent need for the sources, mail me.
+The archive for this driver doesn't contain sources because they share most files with the the printer BGI driver.
+So if you need the sources, please download the sources for the printer driver.